 - This event has passed.

-Ho Chi Minh’s Culture of Personality in Vietnamese Statehood
+Ho Chi Minh’s Cult of Personality in Vietnamese Statehood

 “What can I do?
 The people need a god,” said Joseph Stalin as he was endeavoring to wipe out religious traditions in the Soviet Union.
 As occurred in many other countries where communist parties came to power, the Vietnamese communists dismissed preexisting deities when they established their rule, for these did not correspond to their ideology and policy goals.
 The first president of the Democratic Republic of Vietnam, Ho Chi Minh, became the center of a new political religion that was essential in establishing and cementing the communist version of Vietnamese statehood and that eventually became part of the Vietnamese religious landscape.